informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

  its [correctness
 argument](https://github.com/cosmos/ics/tree/master/spec/ics-020-fungible-token-transfer#correctness)) that the source chain only performs valid transitions.

-This is implemented in the invariant TODO in the file TODO.
+This is implemented in the property `ICS20Prop` in the file [IBCTokenTransfer.tla](IBCTokenTransfer.tla).

 #### Preservation of total supply